gvwilson/thirdbit/fiction/maddy-roo/index.md

 "I don' wanna get up," she whined.

 "You have to,"
-Maddy said as gently as she could.
+Maddy said as calmly as she could.
 "Look."
 She pointed at the screens two meters away.

 Whimpering,
-Sindy sat up and rubbed her eyes again.
+Sindy sat up and rubbed her eyes.
 "It's Lasercase and the other bots,"
 Maddy explained.
 "They're going back to Rusty Bridge."

-Sindy stared at the screens for a moment and began to cry quietly and hopelessly.
+Sindy stared at the screens for a moment and began crying hopelessly.
 "It's not fair.
 No, don't!"
 She pushed away Maddy's hug.